 - Choose one nail to protect.
 If you must bite, choose one of the other nails.
 When this special nail has grown nicely, after a while (don’t be in too much of a hurry) choose another nail to protect.

 - Stick on artificial nails but be aware there are safety concerns about artificial nail products.
 They are made from many chemicals, but the main one is ethyl methacrylate (EMA).
 Previously, a similar chemical called methyl methacrylate (MMA) was used, but this has been banned in many countries including the USA.
 Both MMA and EMA can cause eczema, asthma (wheezing and tight chest) and allergies in the eyes and nose (British Medical Journal 2003;327:1050).
+Beware that regular use of glue on artificial nails can weaken real nails and make them more prone to breaking.

 Buy some bitter-tasting nail paint from a pharmacy.
 This is specially made to prevent nail-biting, and you will usually find it in the nail care section of the pharmacy.
 This aversion therapy works quite well, especially for people who bite their actual nails but not the skin around the nails.
 For people who bite the skin, painting around the nail does not seem to work, because the bitter substance does not stick to the skin for long enough.
 Some people get used to the bitter taste, so the nail paint is not always a permanent cure.